RPM Remote Print Manager® was introduced in 1995, nearly the same time IBM started to offer native TCP/IP support on mainframes and the AS/400.

 We have also consolidated everything on our site for working with the AS/400.

-RPM is able to use SCS directly as input--no host print transform required.
-In fact we recommend you send SCS to RPM because we can do more with it than the System i can (natively).
+RPM is able to use SCS directly as input with no host print transform required.
+In fact, we recommend you send SCS to RPM because we can do more with it than the System i can (natively).